 You can view the schedule of classes online.
 This will give you a list of all the classes that are offered during a specific semester.

 If you would like to see a list of all the classes that are offered on the Vancouver campus, please refer to the General Catalog.

 How do I add a class?

-Students may add a class through the 5th day of the semester using zzusis if there are still seats open in the course.
+Students may add classes through the 5th day of the semester using myWSU if there are still seats open in the courses.
 (NOTE: If the course is being added pass/fail, the approval of the student's faculty advisor is also required.)
-After the 5th day of the semester, students may add a class only with the permission of the instructor or the department designee in the case of business courses.
-Adding students should be done by the departments via RONet.
+After the 5th day of the semester, students may add classes only with the permission of the instructor or the department designee in the case of business courses.

 What if the class I need is full?

 For some courses, the instructor has the ability to add students above the course limit.
 The department offering the course can submit an electronic request to the registrar’s office to add a student to a full class.